MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/manage-security-with-defender-for-cloud.md

    To learn more about the security recommendations specific to Azure Stack HCI, refer to the [Compute recommendations](/azure/defender-for-cloud/recommendations-reference#compute-recommendations) section in the [Security recommendations reference guide](/azure/defender-for-cloud/recommendations-reference).

-## Monitor servers and VMs
+## Monitor servers and Arc VMs

-Go to the Microsoft Defender for Cloud portal to monitor alerts on individual servers and VMs running on the Azure Stack HCI system.
-You can also check regulatory compliance and attack path analysis.
+Go to the Microsoft Defender for Cloud portal to monitor alerts for individual servers and Arc VMs running on the Azure Stack HCI system.
+You can utilize the regulatory compliance and attack path analysis features, among other enhanced security features.

-Follow these steps to access the Microsoft Defender for Cloud portal's pages to monitor individual servers and VMs:
+Follow these steps to access the Microsoft Defender for Cloud portal's pages to monitor individual servers and Arc VMs:

 1. Sign into the Azure portal, and search for and select **Microsoft Defender for Cloud**.

    :::image type="content" source="./media/manage-security-with-defender-for-cloud/access-defender-for-cloud.png" alt-text="Screenshot that shows how to search for Defender for Cloud in the Azure portal." lightbox="./media/manage-security-with-defender-for-cloud/access-defender-for-cloud.png" :::

-1. The **Overview** page of the Microsoft Defender for Cloud portal displays.
-From the left navigation pane, navigate to various portal pages, such as **Recommendations** to view recommendations across multiple Azure Stack HCI systems or **Security alerts** to monitor alerts on individual servers and VMs running on the Azure Stack HCI system.
+1. The **Overview** page of the Microsoft Defender for Cloud portal shows the overall security posture of your environment.
+From the left navigation pane, navigate to various portal pages, such as **Recommendations** to view recommendations for multiple Azure Stack HCI systems or **Security alerts** to monitor alerts for individual servers and Arc VMs running on the Azure Stack HCI system.

    :::image type="content" source="./media/manage-security-with-defender-for-cloud/defender-for-cloud-overview.png" alt-text="Screenshot of the Defender for Cloud Overview page." lightbox="./media/manage-security-with-defender-for-cloud/defender-for-cloud-overview.png" :::